What are swirls on the Moon?

 The bright and magnetic features whose origin remain a mystery.

-The Moon is host to a type of bright features, quite glaringly called swirls.
+The Moon is host to a type of bright features quite glaringly called swirls.
 Seen below is the lunar swirl of Reiner Gamma.

-The Moon has lost its global magnetic field but it does have local areas that are magnetic.
+The Moon lost its global magnetic field well over 3 billion years ago but it does have local areas that are still magnetic.
 Interestingly, all swirls on the Moon are associated with a local magnetic field.
-These local magnetic fields provide protection to the surface from the solar wind radiation and help retain the bright, distinct look of swirls.
-On the other hand, regions besides the magnetic field lines get accelerated radiation weathering and are thus darker.
-How do such swirls form in the first place though?
-We don’t know.
+These fields protect parts of the swirl’s surface from being degraded by the solar wind and micrometeorites, making them brighter than their surroundings.
+On the other hand, the magnetic field lines accelerate solar radiation weathering on regions just besides them.
+These two mechanisms together are what give all swirls their distinctive bright and dark look.

 Here are a plethora of lunar swirls in the Ingenii crater.

 Mare Ingenii is a case of scattered, magnetized swarm of lunar swirls spread across more than 100 kilometers.
 It’s one of the key scientific places to visit on the Moon’s farside.
 NASA had chosen Ingenii as a landing site for the now-cancelled Constellation Program.